 - Summer Opportunities for High School Students

 The NNL summer camp program is for college-bound high school sophomores, juniors, or seniors in the United States who have an interest in STEM and identify as neurodiverse learners.
-Our next camp will occur in summer 2021!
+Our next camp will occur in August 2023!